harvard-dce/zoom-recording-ingester/README.md

 #### local environment setup

+1. In your aws config (`.aws/config`) make sure to use the identifier "prod" for your production AWS credentials.
 1. Make a python virtualenv and activate it however you normally do those things, e.g.: `virtualenv venv && source venv/bin/activate`
 1. Python dependencies are handled via `pip-tools` so you need to install that first: `pip install pip-tools`
 1. Install the dependencies by running `pip-sync`